antonychiu2/jenkins-mobb-integration/README.md

 * [GitHub Pull Request Builder](https://plugins.jenkins.io/ghprb)

 ## Jenkins - Configure Plugins Credentials
-The next step is to configure the plugins to ensure they are using the crednentials we've provided.
-Go to "Dashboard" -> "Manage Jenkins" -> "System".
+The next step is to configure the plugins to ensure they are using the credentials entered earlier.
+To do so, go to "Dashboard" -> "Manage Jenkins" -> "System".

 First, locate the section called **GitHub**.

 Provide a Name to the connection.
 Under the "Credentials" section, click on the drop-down and select your GitHub Credential.

-Make sure to click on the "Test Connection" to ensure Jenkins is able to access your GitHub account using the provided credentials.
+Click on  "Test Connection" to ensure Jenkins is able to access your GitHub account using the provided credentials.
 ![image](https://github.com/antonychiu2/jenkins-mobb-integration/assets/5158535/0b6a871d-df33-4c54-8597-57c86cbbebdd)

 Second, locate the section called **GitHub Pull Request Builder**.

-Similar to the previous step, select your GitHub credential.
+Select your GitHub credential.
 Under the "Shared Secret" section, enter your GitHub Personal Access Token.
-Make sure to test the connection again to verify that Jenkins is able to connect to your GitHub account using the supplied credentials.
+Make sure to test the connection again.

 ![image](https://github.com/antonychiu2/jenkins-mobb-integration/assets/5158535/027d7efb-24cf-4a15-9ec8-04efafe0cf27)

 ## GitHub - Create Webhook

-The next step is to configure Webhook for GitHub to publish events to Jenkins.
-Specifically, we want to trigger the Jenkins Job when there is a pull request to initiate the SAST Scan and trigger Mobb analyze to parse the result of the SAST scan.
+The next step is to configure GitHub webhooks to publish events to Jenkins.
+Specifically, we want to trigger the Jenkins job when there is a pull request.
+The Jenkins job will initiate a SAST Scan and run a Mobb analysis on the result.

 > [!NOTE]
 > GitHub must have network connectivity to your Jenkins instance in order to perform this step.
-Speak to your network administrator on setting up this connection.
+Speak to your network administrator about setting up this connection.
 This particular sample integration was built by exposing Jenkins to the web via a secure tunnel using [Cloudflare Zerotrust Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

-To setup the Webhook, first go to your GitHub repository.
+To set up the webhook, first go to your GitHub repository.
 Select "Settings" -> "Webhooks".

 For the Payload URL, you want to specify your Jenkins URL in the format:
 `https:\\<JENKINS_DOMAIN>:<JENKINS_PORT>/ghprbhook/`